Fusion-Data-Platform/fdf/docs/source/user_guide.rst

 ..
 Restructured Text (RST) Syntax Primer: http://sphinx-doc.org/rest.html

+.. _user-guide:
 *****************************************
 User Guide
 *****************************************

 This guide is for people who want to use FDF on the PPPL Linux cluster.
-If you wish to contribute to the FDF code repository (https://github.com/Fusion-Data-Framework/fdf), see the developer guide.
+If you wish to contribute to the FDF project as a developer, see the developer guide.

 .. only:: latex